 Because our mission is to help and not sugar coat, we're just going to come out and say it: Weight loss can be tough.
 There is no "easy" or "quick fix."
 (Hey, if all those fad diets worked, you wouldn't be reading this right now.)
 If you feel like you've tried everything and are still having a hard time losing weight, prescription medication may be an answer.
-If you're curious about phentermine, it's definitely an effective medication for weight loss.
-But, it may not be the right medication for you.

-Research shows that the right prescription medication can make a real difference, when added to other habits like getting regular movement and eating a healthy diet.
+Research shows that the right prescription medication can make a real difference when added to other habits like getting regular movement and eating a healthy diet.
 The key, is, though, to find what medication is most effective for you.
 The reason is that science shows excess weight and obesity has dozens of causes.
-Genetics are part of it, but so are factors like hormones, medications, certain health conditions, and even the environment.
+Genetics is part of it, but so are factors like hormones, medications, certain health conditions, and even the environment.
 Depending on the nature of each person's weight, they may need a specific medication.

 Here’s a quick explanation of how some of the medications that Found prescribes work.
 We want you to be confident in understanding how the various kinds can promote weight loss.
 Here's what they can do:

 Many weight loss drugs—known as hypothalamus regulators—work by suppressing neurons in your brain that stimulate appetite.
 As a result, you might find you need less food.
 And when you consistently eat fewer calories over time, well, you know what the scale has to say about that.
 In one clinical trial, 42% of subjects prescribed these types of medications lost at least 5% of their body weight over the course of a year, compared to 17% of those who were given a placebo.